 Any laboratory performing the MAT may participate in the scheme.
-In Round 10 (2012), 97 laboratories from 49 countries returned results.
+In Round 12 (2014), 100 laboratories from 47 countries participated.

 Non-commercial laboratories from countries classed by World Bank as Low Income or Lower-Middle Income will automatically qualify for the concession.
 Specific individual requests for the concessional rate from laboratories in countries in the Upper Middle Income group that are undergoing hardship will be considered.
 A list of the classifications can be found here.
-It is expected that Round 11 will be distributed in May 2013.
+It is expected that Round 13 will be distributed in July or August 2015.

 Chappel, R.J., Goris, M., Palmer, R.F. and Hartskeerl, R.A.
 (2004) Impact of proficiency testing on results of the microscopic agglutination test for diagnosis of leptospirosis.
 Journal of Clinical Microbiology 42 5484-5488

 Enquiries about participation should be directed to Roderick Chappel, email email@example.com.